CyTOF: History

 In 1994 Tsutomu Nomizu and colleagues at Nagoya University performed the first mass spectrometry experiments of single cells.
 Nomizu realized that single cells could be nebulized, dried, and ignited in plasma to generate clouds of ions which could be detected by emission spectrometry.
 In this type of experiment elements such as calcium within the cell could be quantified.
 Inspired by Flow cytometry, in 2007 Scott D. Tanner built upon this ICP-MS with the first multiplexed assay using lanthanide metals to label DNA and cell surface markers.
 In 2008 Tanner described the tandem attachment of a flow cytometer to an ICP-MS instrument as well as new antibody tags that would allow massively multiplexed analysis of cell markers.
 By further optimizing the detection speed and sensitivity of this flow coupled to ICP-MS they built the first CyTOF instrument.

 The CyTOF instrument was originally owned by the Canadian company DVS Sciences but is now the exclusive product of Fluidigm after their acquisition in 2014 of DVS sciences.
-In 2022 Fluidigm received a capitol infusion and changed its name to Standard BioTools.
+In 2022 Fluidigm received a capital infusion and changed its name to Standard BioTools.
 There have been 4 iterations of the CyTOF apparatus named CyTOF, CyTOF2, Helios™ and CyTOF XT.
 The successive improvements were largely in increased detection range and software parameters with the Helios instrument able to detect from metals ranging from yttrium-89 to bismuth-209 and throughput and analyze 2000 events per minute.